 Wednesday, Friday: at 20.00

-Ticket offices are located on the entrance to the museum (one ticket costs $12).
+Ticket offices are located at the entrance to the museum (one ticket costs $12).
 Don’t be surprised to see a long line — it’s a usual thing for the Hermitage Museum.

 You can also buy tickets in the ticket machines located in the yard of the museum.